We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 Construction and Materials

 Made In negotiates directly with manufacturers to source and secure all raw materials.
-They control the quality standards at every turn and work with family-owned companies to manufacture the cookware in the United States, France, and Italy.
+They control the quality standards at every turn and work with family-owned companies to manufacture the cookware in France and Italy.

 Made In’s Stainless Clad cookware has 5-ply bonded construction.
 This type of construction is also referred to as cladding.